Workiva/over_react/doc/over_react_redux_documentation.md

 In order to display the properties of Dart based `Action`s and `State` in the DevTools they must implement a `toJson` method.

 `toJson` can be manually added to the classes, or added with the help of something like the the [json_serializable](https://pub.dev/packages/json_serializable) library.
+In the event that a value is not directly encodeable to `json`, we will make an attempt to call `toJson` on the value.

 State Example:
 ```dart